cipherdevgroup/heart-this/README.md

 ## Description ##

-Heart This is an easy way to let users show you how much they love your content.
+HeartThis is an easy way to let users show you how much they love your content.

 ## Installation ##

-The best way to install this plugin is to either [download a copy](https://wordpress.org/plugins/heart-this/) from the WordPress.org repository or search for "Heart This" from your WordPress admin dashboard.
+The best way to install this plugin is to either [download a copy](https://wordpress.org/plugins/heart-this/) from the WordPress.org repository or search for "HeartThis" from your WordPress admin dashboard.

 ## Contributing ##